mackenziekbrooks/humanities-data/docs/schedule.md

 # Week 3 - Data

 ## Tuesday, September 8, 2020
+* Read the[Data](data.md) chapter by class time.
+* Class agenda:
+	* icebreaker:
+	* Data!
+	* Start Activity 1 together

 ## Thursday, September 10, 2020
+* Class agenda:
+	* icebreaker:
+	* Activity 2

+## Activity log week 3
+**Due Monday 9/14 at 9am**
+1. Submit your notes from Activities 1 and 2 via a document in Canvas.
+2. Blog post #3: Answer the questions in Activity 3 in a 300-500 word post on your Wordpress.
+Submit the URL in Canvas.

 # Week 4 - Visualization